 Publish Date – 1 February 2019

-Sarah Williamson came to structural engineering a few years later than most, but since starting her career she has forged her way to being one of the key minds responsible for delivery of the multibillion-pound main civils work contract at Hinkley Point C nuclear power plant.
-Jackie Whitelaw went to meet her.
+Sarah Williamson speaks to Jackie Whitelaw about how she has forged her way to being one of the key minds responsible for delivery of the multibillion-pound main civils work contract at Hinkley Point C nuclear power plant.

 Publish Date – 1 October 2018